 Over the years, many have interpreted his words literally.
 They advise others not to break the rule.

-But then a podcast interview on the GTD website by Kelly Forrester seems to differ:
+This appears to be a clear contradiction.
+Later on, a podcast interview on the GTD website by Kelly Forrester also seems to differ from the core message in the book:

 Question: Is it acceptable to schedule doing time to work on action lists and are there any downsides to this?
 (Quoted in the Daily Grind webinar, 41 min into it)